kragen/dumbfts/README.md

-Most terms have relatively few postings — in fact, the vast majority have only a single posting, although those tend not to get searched for — so we will usually have to read less than 6000 postings from the index segment, maybe a bit over 3000 on average.
+Most terms have relatively few postings — in fact, the vast majority have only a single posting, although those tend not to get searched for — so we will usually have to read less than 1400 postings from the index segment, maybe a bit over 700 on average.

+Now, actually, the above is a bit of a lie.
+Because this skip file is so large, it has a skip file of its own, which is only 1219 bytes.
+So rather than plow through the 1.3 mebibytes of the skip file looking for the term, we read through (about half of) the 29 entries in the skip file’s skip file, then read through up to 1400 or so entries somewhere in the middle of the main skip file, and then read through up to 1400 or so entries in the index segment itself.
+So that’s three seeks and a bit over 1400 entries of I/O, totaling about 50 kilobytes.
-So we opened the skip file, read about half of it (one seek and 5000 postings, which are 170kiB), opened the index file and read a chunk from the middle of it (one seek and 3000 postings, which are 98kiB), and got our result.
-My laptop disk transfers almost 9 megabytes per second, so that’s about 3ms of I/O bandwidth.
+My laptop disk transfers almost 9 megabytes per second, so that’s about 6ms of I/O bandwidth.

-So to look up a single rare term in a single index segment is 3ms of data transfer, 20ms of seeking, and processing 8000 lines in Python, so somewhere around 30ms.
+So to look up a single rare term in a single index segment is 6ms of data transfer, 30ms of seeking, and processing 1400 lines in Python, so somewhere around 30ms.
 To look up N rare terms in M index files is then N×M×30ms.
 Right now I have 10 index segments.